 I am thinking of keeping it indoors.
 Is that ok?

-There are many circumstances in which keeping a cat indoors may be safer for a cat and therefore, arguably, better for the cat.
-Indoor cats are at lower risk for injuries associated with the outdoor environment (cars, trains, dogs, predators, humans, etc.) and are at far less risk of contracting parasites and infectious diseases such as the feline immunodeficiency virus.
+Keeping a cat indoors is safer for a cat and therefore, arguably, better for the cat.
+Indoor cats are at lower risk for injuries associated with the outdoor environment (cars, trains, dogs, predators, humans, etc.) and are at far less risk of contracting parasites and infectious diseases such as the feline immunodeficiency virus (FIV).
 Studies have consistently shown that urban cats that go outdoors have far shorter life spans (averaging 2 years or less), while most indoor cats will live over 15 years.
 Keeping cats indoors also prevents fighting and fight related injuries and has the added benefit of protecting natural wildlife.

 What do I need to do to make my indoor cat happy?